Roman conquest of Anglesey: Between Roman attacks

 After the Boudican revolt, the conquest of Wales was put on hold.
 Between Suetonius and Agricola, the province of Britannia had five British governors but none undertook any further military campaigns in the regions known as Cambria.
-In general the Romans, affected by social and military conflicts throughout the Empire, unrest in the legions garrioned in Britain, and the aftermath of Boudica's rebellion, did not try to take more territory in this phase.
-Only when Vespasian became emperor in 69 CE was the conquest of Wales resumed, which Tacitus records in his book The Life of Gnaeus Julius Agricola.
-After several quiet Governors, Agricola's predecessor Julius Frontinus arrived in 74 CE to resume the conquest of Wales.
+In general the Romans, affected by social and military conflicts throughout the Empire, unrest in the legions garrisoned in Britain, and the aftermath of Boudica's rebellion, did not try to take more territory in this phase.
+Only after Vespasian became emperor in 69 CE was the conquest of Wales resumed, as Tacitus records in his book The Life of Gnaeus Julius Agricola.
+Agricola's predecessor Julius Frontinus arrived in 74 CE to resume the conquest of Wales.
 Tacitus only gives one line about Frontinus, claiming he subdued the powerful Silures tribe in South Wales.
 He continues: "Such was the state of Britain, and such were the vicissitudes of the war, which Agricola found on his crossing over about midsummer.
 Our soldiers made it a pretext for carelessness, as if all fighting was over, and the enemy were biding their time."